Iamkemical/MovieApp/README.md

 # -MovieApp
-An movie Api and mvc client
+A movie Api and mvc client